Tea Tree Oil Heals and Fights Infections

 Primary Compounds in Tea Tree

-Terpinen-4-ol: The main active component responsible for its antimicrobial and anti-inflammatory properties.
+Terpinenes: These make up the main active components responsible for its antimicrobial and anti-inflammatory properties.

-Gamma-Terpinene: Another terpene contributing to its antimicrobial effects.
+Limonene: Another compound contributing to its antimicrobial effects.

 Eucalyptol: Contributes to its antiseptic and anti-inflammatory properties.